Street Fight Radio: History

+Around August 2022, the hosts parted ways and continue to create podcasts independent of each other.

 Collaborations

 Their close connection with Chapo Trap House has meant the two podcasts have frequently worked together live.
 The first such "Chapo Trap House X Street Fight Radio Live Show" was recorded in Philadelphia during the 2016 Democratic National Convention.
 The two podcasts put on multiple joint shows in the spring of 2017, including performances in Washington, D.C. coinciding with the DisruptJ20 protests.
 They also appeared together during Chapo's tour in support of their book release in October 2018.

 The podcast's 2017 "Flat Earth Tour" was arranged in part with support from members of the Democratic Socialists of America (DSA), Louisville Socialists, and Socialist Alternative (SA).
 A live show during the podcast's 2018 "Middlewest Tour" was held alongside an Incarcerated Workers Organizing Committee fundraising cook-off.
 In December of the same year, Street Fight held a fundraiser show in conjunction with the Pittsburgh DSA Socialist Feminist Committee in support of the abortion fund Western PA Fund For Choice.

 One of the hosts' stated goals of the podcast has been to bring together like-minded people in parts of America who are outside of its major urban centers, and to help create a support system and audience for other leftist content producers in those areas.
 In July 2019, under the collective name of "The Hellfire Congregation of Radical Egalitarianism," Street Fight went on a tour of the Southern United States with the podcasts District Sentinel Radio & Trillbilly Workers Party, which included a visit to the DSA 2019 conference in Atlanta.

 Street Fight has been cited as an inspiration for videographer Nick Hayes to transition from work on commercials, ultimately leading him to create the anti-capitalist video service Means TV.
 Hayes worked with the show to record live performances in 2017 & 2019.
 Once Means TV launched, Quinby and Payne provided some of the launch video content for the fledgling service in early 2019.